Boscastle to Minster Church circular walk

 Joan Wytte, known as the "Fighting Fairy Woman of Bodmin Town", was unjustly condemned as a witch in the 18th century and died in Bodmin Jail.
 For many years, her skeleton hung unceremoniously in the Museum of Witchcraft at Boscastle.
 When the museum was taken over, the new owner wanted to give her a proper burial.
 However, as an alleged witch, the Church would not allow her to be buried on consecrated ground.
 Therefore her grave is just outside the perimeter of the churchyard.

-6. Go through the gate into the churchyard and follow the path ahead towards the church to climb some steps to the church building.
+6. Go through the gate into the churchyard and keep left at the fork to follow the path towards the church and climb some steps to the church building.

 The path leading off to the right passes Minster Holy Well.